publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch66/schIV/m__us_usc_t42_s5061.md

     (12) the term “national senior volunteer” means a volunteer in the National Senior Service Corps;

-    (13) the term “National Senior Service Corps” means the programs established under parts A, B, C, and E of subchapter II of this chapter;
+    (13) the term “National Senior Service Corps” means the programs established under parts A, B, C, and E of subchapter II;

-    (14) the term “Retired and Senior Volunteer Program” means the program established under part A of subchapter II of this chapter;
+    (14) the term “Retired and Senior Volunteer Program” means the program established under part A of subchapter II;

     (15) the term “retired or senior volunteer” means a volunteer in the Retired and Senior Volunteer Program;

     (16) the term “senior companion” means a volunteer in the Senior Companion Program;

-    (17) the term “Senior Companion Program” means the program established under part C of subchapter II of this chapter;
+    (17) the term “Senior Companion Program” means the program established under part C of subchapter II;

-    (18) the terms “VISTA” and “Volunteers in Service to America” mean the program established under part A of subchapter I of this chapter;
+    (18) the terms “VISTA” and “Volunteers in Service to America” mean the program established under part A of subchapter I;

     (19) the term “VISTA volunteer” means a volunteer in VISTA; and